Kota-Karthik/twinTrim/README.md

 - `--exclude`: Exclude specific files by name.
 - `--label-color`: Set the font color of the output label of the progress bar.
 - `--bar-color`: Set the color of the progress bar.
+- `--dry-run`: Simulate the duplicate removal process without making any changes.

 ### Examples